-I will also include in the itineraries what I consider to be the things you really must do in Singapore as well as explaining factors which may affect your choices of what to see in Singapore eg if you have been to Singapore before, how much you are into food etc.
+I will also include in the itineraries what I consider to be the things you really must do in Singapore as well as explain factors which may affect your choices of what to see in Singapore eg if you have been to Singapore before, how much you are into food etc.

-There were some very photogenic temples along the way – the Taoist Leong San See Temple was one of my favourite attractions followed by the Sri Veeramakaliamman Temple.
+There were some very photogenic temples along the way – the Taoist Leong San See Temple was one of my favorite attractions followed by the Sri Veeramakaliamman Temple.
 I stumbled across a pop-up art display in one of the small parks.
-Several trees were without leaves it being summer and all so colorful umbrellas had been installed for shade.
+Several trees were without leaves it was summer and all so colorful umbrellas had been installed for shade.

 It would be preferable if the vendors were not there as they can make getting a nice shot of the House of Tan Teng Niah Singpoare tricky but I guess they are making a living whereas I am visiting for about five minutes.

 2. Walk the streets and snack in Tiong Bahru

 I enjoyed my first Lonely Planet walk so much I decided to include a second one in my Singapore travel guide and went with their guide to Tiong Bahru.
 Tiong Bahru is a more hip area in Singapore vs the more cultural Little India walk.